 A stand-out resume in your home country might be too lengthy, or not long enough, or share little in common with the desired formatting in your new home.

-Check out examples of excellent resumes, CVs, and cover letter design before submitting your materials to ensure they align with the expectations of potential hiring managers.
+Check out examples of excellent resumes, CVs, and cover letter designs before submitting your materials to ensure they align with potential hiring managers’ expectations.

 The interviewing process can be quite different than a local hiring process.
-Many times interviews are conducted over the phone, via the web, or if you are applying through a large education company, you can also have regular face-to-face interviews with traveling agents connected to the school.
+Often, interviews are conducted over the phone, via the web, or if you are applying through a large education company, you can also have regular face-to-face interviews with travel agents connected to the school.

 Women Gaining Respect:

 Some countries, especially in the Middle East, are not as liberal with equal rights in North America and Europe.
 Though many women have experienced successful careers in these regions, it can prove to be much more difficult to find work in these types of countries as a woman.
 Developing respect among your students and your community can be a different challenge than it has been in your home country.
 Schools and classes are filled with mostly men.

 Finding employment is not the only way to expand your overseas experience and is not the only way to build your skills.
 Studying and traveling can be great ways to follow your interests overseas while gaining credentials future schools will value.